saif-bayyari/saifo2k2/README.md

 Hi!
 I'm Saif Bayyari.
-I'm a 20 year old college student pursuing a cybersecurity degree.
+I'm a 21 year old college student pursuing a cybersecurity degree and a software development focus in Information Technology.

-I am interested in getting my first computer programming job, preferably an internship/co-op in January 2023.
+I am interested in getting my first computer programming job, preferably an internship/co-op in January 2024.

 I'm looking to collaborate on any mobile app, game, or web development projects in the C# or Python languages.

-I'm currently learning .NET 6 Web Application development and Lua scripting!

 How to reach me: